-The Border and Maritime Security Subcommittee is responsible for oversight of all relevant aspects of visa, border, port and maritime security, including Customs Trade Partnership Against Terrorism, Container Security Initiative, the Transportation Worker Identification Credential program, the Visa Waiver Program, and Biometric Entry-Exit, among others.
-It has oversight jurisdiction over 51% of the DHS budget, as well as four of its seven operational components including U.S. Customs and Border Protection, Immigration and Customs Enforcement, the U.S. Coast Guard and U.S. Citizenship and Immigration Services.
+The Congresswoman serves as Chair of this subcommittee.
+The Border Security, Facilitation and Operations Subcommittee is responsible for oversight of all relevant aspects of visa, border, port and maritime security.
+It has oversight jurisdiction over much of the DHS budget, as well as four of its seven operational components including U.S. Customs and Border Protection, Immigration and Customs Enforcement, the U.S. Coast Guard and U.S. Citizenship and Immigration Services.

 Task Forces and Caucuses

 Rep. Barragán is proud to serve as the First Vice-Chair of the Congressional Hispanic Caucus (CHC).
 The CHC is the frontline in combating the Trump Administration’s assault on our Hispanic communities, and as the next First Vice-Chair, she is continuing the fight in addressing issues such as family separation, comprehensive immigration reform, access to healthcare and assisting our brothers and sisters with the rebuilding efforts of Puerto Rico.
 She also chairs the CHC’s Climate Task Force.

 The (CHC) was founded in December 1976 as a legislative service organization of the United States House of Representatives.
 Today, the CHC is organized as a Congressional Member organization, governed by the Rules of the U.S. House of Representatives.